How To: Setup NVMe-FC with VMware

 - To confirm that it is enabled, log in to your array and look at Settings > Network > Fibre Channel.
 You should see nvme-fc on the ports.
 Note that a given FC port is either going to be SCSI or NVMe, not both.

-If you do not see this, it needs to be enabled on your FlashArray–reach out to Pure support to have this done.
+If you do not see this, it needs to be enabled on your FlashArray– follow this KB to enable it (you must be logged into view).

 ESXi Host Configuration

 - The first configuration step is to enable NVMe-oF on your ESXi host(s).
 In this environment, I have a cluster that has two hosts, each with supported NVMe-oF/FC HBAs:

 With some earlier NVMe HBA drivers, when you click on Storage Adapters, there isn't a listing for controllers, namespaces, etc. This is because the NVMe "feature" driver is not enabled by default.

 With newer versions of certain adapters, the NVMe feature is enabled by default, such as with Emulex cards with version 12.8 or later.
 So, in that case the following step is not necessary.